 - If an area reaches the decision to recommend dismissing a student from the doctoral program, the area will bring this recommendation to the Graduate Committee.
 The student will be notified of the Graduate Committee meeting and may make an oral or written presentation of their case to the area.

-- Copies of decisions to put students in "Unsatisfactory Progress" status, to remove them from "Unsatisfactory Progress" status, or to dismiss them will be placed in the student's file, and copies will be forwarded to the Graduate School.
+- Copies of decisions to put students in "Unsatisfactory Progress" status, remove them from "Unsatisfactory Progress" status, or dismiss them will be placed in the student's file, and copies will be forwarded to the Graduate School.

 - If a student withdraws from the program, the graduate officer will acknowledge the withdrawal in writing and put a copy in the student's file and forward a copy to the Graduate School.